29Jun

 Trends for businesses show them working with a head & heart in a phenomenon call

-What is extended producer responsibility in India?
+What is the meaning of extended producer responsibility in India?

 Extended Producer Responsibility (EPR) is an environmental protection strategy that is designed to integrate the environmental costs connected with goods throughout their life cycles.
 It encourages the manufacturers or brand owners to create markets for reuse or recycling of materials.
 The main objective of EPR is to minimize the total environmental impact of waste materials from a product.